 That afternoon we visited a herbalist in the Old Town.
 I bought my mom lotion for her insomnia, and it’s the only thing that has helped her sleep!
 We also visited Ben Youssef Madrasa, one of the oldest degree-granting universities in the world!
 Our last dinner was spent at a rooftop restaurant eating one last flavorful tajine and drinking (you guessed it) mint tea.

-This trip was one of my favorites because of Morocco’s uniqueness and the relaxing break that it provided me from the hustle and bustle of European cities.
+This trip was one of my favorites because of Morocco’s uniqueness and the relaxing break that it provided from the hustle and bustle of Europe.
 Also, most of the time your passport won’t get stamped when traveling within the EU, so getting an African stamp in my passport was an added bonus.

 Hopefully this post inspires you to consider a visit to Morocco through Bus2alps, or gives you some ideas for a trip of your own.
 To end I just want to address some helpful tips about Morocco and answer some questions that I have been asked:

 - Morocco is a sub-tropical, Islamic country located in Northern Africa.

-- The Sahara, the largest desert in the world, is here (I didn’t get to visit, but hopefully I can in the future)!
+- The Sahara, the largest desert in the world, is here!

 - The weather is hot and humid in most cities.

 - Despite the heat, conservative dress is recommended.
 Most people on my trip wore loose “elephant” pants and a plain t-shirt with sandals.
-Side note: Wearing a head scarf is not required, but I did at some points out of respect.
+Side note: Wearing a head scarf is not required, but I did at some places out of respect.